 They’re the odd ones.
 They’re the envelope-pushing rabble rousers who refuse to accept money, position or stability as their status quo.
-They’re the weirdos who see things differently and choose a path led by curiosity, passion and fun with a zest for all things just a little less ordinary over the white picket fence.
+They’re the ones who see things differently and choose a path led by curiosity, passion and fun, with a zest for all things just a little less ordinary.
 They create, innovate and push forward with the insanity of believing they can change the world.

 You know who they are—these creative types.

 And you know you need them.